openvinotoolkit/openvino/docs/ops/normalization/MVN_6.md

 o_{i} = i_{i} - ReduceMean(i_{k}, axes)
 \f]

 If *normalize_variance* is set to `true`, the output blob is divided by variance.
 When normalizing the value, the number `eps` is added to the variance to avoid division by zero.
-According to the `eps_mode` flag's value, `eps` is added inside or outside sqrt:
+According to the `eps_mode` flag's value, `eps` is added inside or outside the sqrt:

 * If `eps_mode` is `inside_sqrt`:
 \f[